New Jersey Medicaid Eligibility and Planning Strategies Attorney

 This experience moved Mr. Niemann years later to become involved in elder law and life care planning for the elderly.
-Today, his central New Jersey law firm practices throughout New Jersey and focuses on issues affecting older and disabled persons in elder law, Medicaid, Medicare, guardianship, estate planning, and how to find and pay for a long-term care including assisted living, nursing home and independent home based care.
+Today, his central New Jersey law firm practices throughout the state of New Jersey and focuses on issues affecting older and disabled persons in elder law, Medicaid, Medicare, guardianship, estate planning, and how to find and pay for long-term care including assisted living, nursing home and home based services.

 “The special needs of my older clients are significant and highly complex,” says Mr. Niemann.
-“If you’re going to help service these special and vulnerable people you counsel, you must have a substantive grasp of the law, including rules related to Medicare/Medicaid and other government benefits.
+“If you’re going to help service these special and vulnerable people, you must have a substantive grasp of the law, including rules related to Medicare/Medicaid and other government benefits.

 It also takes a special sensitivity and patience to understand and communicate with people on an “emotional level.”
 With many of his elderly clients confused by the intricacies of Medicaid and long-term care, their grown children are also frustrated.
 Fred Niemann understands.

 Does it sound like you can benefit from a meeting with us?
 You’ll be glad you did.
 Just call our office today.
-Ask for Mr. Niemann to personally discuss your NJ Medicaid needs toll-free at (855) 376-5291 or e-mail Fred at firstname.lastname@example.org.
+Ask for Medicaid Eligibility Attorney Fredrick Niemann to personally discuss your NJ Medicaid needs toll-free at (855) 376-5291 or e-mail Fred at firstname.lastname@example.org.
 Our offices are conveniently located on Route 9 North in Freehold, NJ.

 Let an experienced Medicaid attorney at Hanlon Niemann & Wright work for you today.